Main campus of the Georgia Institute of Technology: Hanson Hall

 Hanson Residence Hall is a residence hall located on East Campus in the Georgia Tech Freshman Experience.
 Hanson is dedicated to John F. Hanson and is coed.
 The hall was built in 1961 and last renovated in 2002.
 As of 2019 it has a bed count of 118.

 Harris Hall

 Harris Residence Hall is a residence hall located on East Campus in the Georgia Tech Freshman Experience.
 Harris is dedicated to N.E.
 Harris and is coed.
 The hall was built in 1926 and last renovated in 1992.
 As of 2019 it has a bed count of 94.

 Harrison Hall

 Harrison Residence Hall is a residence hall in the Georgia Tech Freshman Experience.
 Harrison is dedicated to George W. Harrison and currently all female.
 Harrison is the sister building to Howell Hall, both being built in 1939 behind Brittain Dining Hall.
 Harrison originally cost $183,000 to construct and was designed by the architects Bush-Brown & Gailey.

-Harrison is the only FE building which features individual study cubicles on the third floor.
-The cubicles are built into a hallway that leads in Harrison's upper study lounge.
 Harrison also houses FE North's primary Learning Assistance Program location in its larger second floor lounge.
 The building was last renovated in 1998.
 As of 2019 it has a bed count of 155.